copcio/copcio.github.io/DRAFT-SPEC.md

       // EPT key of the data to which this entry corresponds VoxelKey key;

-      // Absolute offset to the data chunk, or absolute offset to a child hierarchy page
+      // Absolute offset to the data chunk if the pointCount > 0.
+      // Absolute offset to a child hierarchy page if the pointCount is -1.
-      // if the pointCount is -1
+      // 0 if the pointCount is 0.
       uint64_t offset;

-      // Size of the data chunk in bytes (compressed size) or size of the child hierarchy page if
+      // Size of the data chunk in bytes (compressed size) if the pointCount > 0.
+      // Size of the hierarchy page if the pointCount is -1.
-      // the pointCount is -1
+      // 0 if the pointCount is 0.
       int32_t byteSize;

-      // Number of points in the data chunk, or -1 if the information
+      // If > 0, represents the number of points in the data chunk.
-      // for this octree node and its descendants is contained in other hierarchy pages int32_t pointCount;
+      // If -1, indicates the information for this octree node is found in another hierarchy page.
+      // If 0, no point data exists for this key, though may exist for child entries. int32_t pointCount;
     }

 The entries of a hierarchy page are consecutive.
 The number of entries in a page can be determined by taking the size of the page (contained in the parent